pypy/pypy/pypy/doc/configuration.rst

 toolchain`_
 toolchain, have two separate sets of options.
-The translation toolchain options can be found on the ``config`` attribute of all ``TranslationContext`` instances and are described in `rpython/config/translationoption.py`_.
-The interpreter options are attached to the object space, also under the name ``config`` and are described in `pypy/config/pypyoption.py`_.
+The translation toolchain options can be found on the ``config`` attribute of all ``TranslationContext`` instances and are described in :source:`rpython/config/translationoption.py`.
+The interpreter options are attached to the object space, also under the name ``config`` and are described in :source:`pypy/config/pypyoption.py`.

-.. include:: _ref.txt